Dispute NYC parking tickets for free in just a few minutes

 |Ace Parking||Based in San Diego, CA, but is pushing for more locations eastward.|

-As a true New Yorker, you don’t give up, and you fight those parking tickets until you get them all disputed.
-Luckily, in New York City, you can request a hearing within 30 days of receiving your parking ticket.
+As a true New Yorker, you don’t give up, and you fight those parking tickets until you get them all overturned.
+In New York City, you can request a hearing within 30 days of receiving your parking ticket.

-After DoNotPay generates the dispute letter you need to dispute and win (or lower your fine if guilty), there are three ways to submit:
+DoNotPay generates the letter you need to dispute and win (or at least lower your fine), through one of three methods:

 - Online hearing